netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 read (``<get-config>``, for example) and write (``<edit-config>``, for example) operation.

-Clients that are also interested to know the s-txid assigned to the modified Versioned Nodes in the model immediately in the response could set a flag in the ``<rpc>`` element to request the server to return the new s-txid with the ``<ok>`` element.
+Clients that are also interested to know the s-txid assigned to the root Versioned Node in the model immediately in the response could set a flag in the ``<rpc>`` element to request the server to return the new s-txid with the ``<ok>`` element.